Serious GI Disorders: Crohn’s, Colitis, Colon Cancer & More

 Functional Gastrointestinal Diseases

 Functional gastrointestinal diseases can cause discomfort, but they do not exhibit any visible abnormalities in the digestive tract.
-Conditions such as constipation, gastric issues, and diarrhoea can be classified as functional gastrointestinal diseases.
+Functional gastrointestinal disorders include conditions such as irritable bowel syndrome (IBS), functional constipation, and functional diarrhoea.
 Here are some common causes of these diseases:

 - Consuming a low-fibre diet or highly processed foods.